The Two Jakes

-The Two Jakes is a 1990 American neo-noir mystery crime drama film and the sequel to the 1974 film Chinatown.
-Directed by and starring Jack Nicholson, it also features Harvey Keitel, Meg Tilly, Madeleine Stowe, Richard Farnsworth, Frederic Forrest, David Keith, Rubén Blades, Tracey Walter and Eli Wallach.
-Reprising their roles from Chinatown are Joe Mantell, Perry Lopez, James Hong, and, in a brief voice-over, Faye Dunaway.
+The Two Jakes is a 1990 American neo-noir mystery film and the sequel to the 1974 film Chinatown.
+Directed by and starring Jack Nicholson, who reprises his role of J.J.
+“Jake” Gittes from the first film, the cast also features Harvey Keitel, Meg Tilly, Madeleine Stowe, Richard Farnsworth, Frederic Forrest, David Keith, Rubén Blades, Tracey Walter and Eli Wallach.
+Also reprising their roles from Chinatown are Joe Mantell, Perry Lopez, James Hong, and, in a brief voice-over, Faye Dunaway.
 The musical score for the film is by Van Dyke Parks, who also appears as a prosecuting attorney.

-The screenplay is by Robert Towne, whose script for Chinatown won an Academy Award.
+Set a decade after the first film, The Two Jakes follows private investigator Gittes as he becomes embroiled in a web of corruption, adultery, and murder involving a client, also named Jake.
+The deeper he goes, the more he realizes the events may be related to the events surrounding Evelyn Mulwray ten years prior.

 The Two Jakes faced a troubled production and went through several years of development hell.
-Various actors were attached at several points, including Joe Pesci and Roy Scheider, with screenwriter Towne also at one point set to direct and producer Robert Evans set to co-star.
+Various actors were attached at several points, including Joe Pesci and Roy Scheider, with screenwriter Robert Towne also at one point set to direct and producer Robert Evans set to co-star.
 Filming finally took place with Nicholson at the helm, filming around Los Angeles in the early summer of 1989.

 The film was released by Paramount Pictures on August 10, 1990.
-The film received mixed reviews and was not a box office success and plans for a third film about J. J. Gittes, with him near the end of his life, were abandoned.
+It received mixed reviews and was not a box office success, and plans for a third film, with Gittes near the end of his life, were abandoned.

 Plot

 In 1948 Los Angeles, businessman Julius "Jake" Berman hires seasoned private investigator J. J. "Jake" Gittes to catch his wife, Kitty, committing adultery.
 During the sting, Berman unexpectedly kills his wife's lover, Mark Bodine, who is also his partner in a real estate development company.
-Gittes, unaware of this, suddenly finds himself being scrutinized for his role in what appears to be a premeditated murder; the key piece of evidence is the wire recording that Gittes set up.
-It audio taped the illicit encounter, the confrontation, and Bodine being killed.
-However, the audio makes it unclear whether Berman intended to kill Bodine before confronting him, making it murder, or if the killing was a spontaneous act of jealousy, possibly qualifying as "temporary insanity", which is a defense of murder.
+Gittes, unaware of this, suddenly finds himself being scrutinized for his role in what appears to be a premeditated murder; the key piece of evidence is a wire recording that Gittes made, which captured the illicit encounter, the confrontation, and Bodine being killed.
+However, the recording left it unclear whether Berman intended to kill Bodine before confronting him, making it murder, or if the killing was a spontaneous act of jealousy, possibly qualifying as "temporary insanity", which is a defense of murder.

-Gittes is forced to convince his old acquaintance, LAPD Captain Lou Escobar, that he should not be charged as an accomplice.
+Gittes is forced to convince Los Angeles Police Department Captain Lou Escobar, an old acquaintance, that he should not be charged as an accomplice.
 Oddly, Berman seems unconcerned that he may be charged with murder.
-Gittes has the recording, which Berman's attorney, Cotton Weinberger, and mobster friend Mickey Nice, both want and is locked in a safe in Gittes L.A. office.
+Gittes has the recording, which Berman's attorney, Cotton Weinberger, and mobster friend Mickey Nice, both want; it is locked in Gittes' office safe.

 Earthquakes have recently rocked the area, including Berman's housing development in the Valley.
 Gittes is nearly killed in a gas explosion, waking to find Berman and Kitty standing over him.